cuff-links/mongo/The-"failCommand"-fail-point.md

 The configureFailpoint command itself is undocumented, the following are parameters relevant to the "failCommand" failpoint:

-- mode (required): One of "alwaysOn", "off", or a document like ``{times: N}``, where "N" is a positive integer.
+- mode (required): One of "alwaysOn", "off", a document like ``{times: N}``, where "N" is a positive integer, or a document like ``{activationProbability: D}``, where "D" is a double between 0 and 1.
 - data: A subdocument containing parameters for the "failCommand" failpoint (or any failpoint).
 Required unless mode is "off".

 If the mode is like ``{times: N}``, the failpoint will automatically switch to mode "off" after firing the specified number of times.
 (See "failInternalCommands" below.)

 # failCommand parameters

 Each parameter is passed as a field in the "data" document provided to "configureFailPoint".
-These fields only apply when mode is "alwaysOn" or "times".
+The "data" document is ignored if mode is "off".

 - failCommands (required): Array of command names that should be affected by the failpoint.
 - closeConnection: Whether the server should hang up when the client sends an affected command.
 Default false.